amisr/resolvedvelocities/docs/configfile.rst

 \* Value is recommended for most normal use cases

-An `example configuration file <https://github.com/amisr/resolvedvelocities/blob/master/example_config.ini>`_ is provided that can be copied and adapted as necessary.
+Example configuration file for PFISR and RISR-N are provided in the root of the `source code directory <https://github.com/amisr/resolvedvelocities>`_.
+These can be copied and adapted as necessary.

 Detailed Descriptions